abstractmachines/abstractmachines.github.io/_posts/2023-1-6-raspberry-pi-3-tutorial.md

         - Enter password, you'll be prompted to.
     - Once we ssh into the rpi successfully, we'll see an Ubuntu welcome message.

-13. Profit!
-Actually, we want to install a desktop now.
+That's all for now.
+> Some followups:

 - The rpi 3 is not compatible with Ubuntu Desktop.
 That's why we installed Ubuntu Server.
 Here are some articles that talk about that: [[1]](https://www.makeuseof.com/install-desktop-environment-gui-ubuntu-server/), [[2]](https://www.makeuseof.com/tag/best-linux-desktop-environments/), [[3]](https://www.makeuseof.com/tag/gnome-explained-look-one-linuxs-popular-desktops/), [[4]](https://www.tomshardware.com/how-to/install-ubuntu-raspberry-pi).
-    - Of those options, we'll be sticking to GNOME:
-        - `sudo apt install ubuntu-desktop`
-        - Time to get a coffee, it'll be awhile.

 ## Installing with Raspbian
 _Mostly_ the same instructions as above, only you want to install Raspberry Pi _legacy_ OS, with a desktop,